 In 2010, Paulson and others reported that oncoprotein antibodies increase and decrease with the amount of MCC present in a patient.
 Since that time, funded by a grant from the US National Cancer Institute, we have followed several hundred patients to determine how useful this test is in the “real world”.
 We have concluded that obtaining this test at baseline is useful for all MCC patients as it helps determine how they should be followed over time.

 Below are graphs from our antibody study that summarize what it means when the test is falling, indeterminate (stable), or rising.
-(This information has been submitted, but has not yet been published in a peer-reviewed journal).

 Below are graphs from three individual patients who did not recur and who had falling titers of oncoprotein antibodies.